 Once the organization I managed reached a certain size, how can we continue building culture so that we remain strong?

-We did it by focusing on culture and getting ahead of problems through having several types of regular meetings.
+We did it by focusing on staff culture and getting ahead of problems through having several types of regular meetings.
 Over the years we have experimented with the frequency and types of meetings to see what worked best.
 In my view, our regular meeting schedule became the foundation for heading off issues before they got more difficult.
 And they provide the foundation for the culture-building that shaped who we became.

 Here is the general pattern we eventually came to.
 It is organized by the week of the month and by which subgroups (see Categories of Staff below) attend.
 On a monthly basis the pattern looks like this: